adrianhuebner/JavaExercises/README.md

     - Validate if it is greater than 0
     - Calculate how many minutes are in the seconds value, call first method
 - Call both methods to print to the console

+### AreaCalculator

+- Create a method that takes in a double (radius)
+    - Return a double that represents the area of a circle
+- Create a method with the same name that takes in two doubles (x, y) that represent sides of rectangle
+    - Return the area of a rectangle